Current Members

 Althea Hansel-Harris

-Grad Student (UCSD MD-PhD program)
+Graduate Student (UCSD MD-PhD program)

 MD-PhD student studying virtual screening of small molecule inhibitors for applications in cancer.
 After previously working in both wet-lab cancer biology and anisotropic force field development, she now combines the fields of computational chemistry and cancer biology in the Forli lab.